 Robe opened it's doors in 2006, pioneering the now iconic Chancery Lane Bendigo.

 When Robe was dreamt up I didn't know what Nudie Jeans were or where to get so many coat hangers.
-Social Media didn't exist and I was on a first name basis with everyone at Ikea Richmond.
+Social Media didn't exist, I was on a first name basis with everyone at Ikea Richmond and Ebay made a fortune out of me.
 I had three credit cards and a 30K loan from someone who didn’t believe what I was going to do would work but wanted to support my determination and vision when no-one else would.

 My best friend Erin came up with the name Robe.
 We were brainstorming a word that embraced a place you kept your clothes or something you wore.
 My train of thought- cupboard, wardrobe, closet, trunk.
 Erin was on point.

 In reality, opening a clothing store, or any store was never in my sights.
 I still want to be a paramedic when I grow up.
 And a Marriage Celebrant.
 And a pilot.
 But the word itself resonated with me.
 My mobile number is made up of my name and 'robe' [cringe] and I operated under this entity for earlier projects which included photography work, uniform design and personal shopping.
 I don't sound much like a medic do I?

 Hello 2006 and I wanted to start any business in Chancery Lane.
 At the time, I was part of the beauty team at Jools for Jim and we enjoyed our lunch breaks in the empty lane way.
 I thought Chancery Lane was beautiful and its potential as a destination in its own right, made me anxious.
 I have a science/IT background so hospitality was never a consideration; plus things always seem to fall on me in kitchens.
 Genetic engineering dictated my passion for shopping and a clothing boutique was an opportunity where life experience could be drawn from, to romance its inception.
 I thought.